EuroPython/website/data/pages-content/volunteers.md

 ## Things to remember

   - This is in person volunteering and would require you to be present at the venue.
-  - While we strive to make the conference as accessible to everyone as possible, we cannot provide any travel or accomodation support to volunteers exclusively.
+  - While we strive to make the conference accessible to everyone, we cannot provide travel or accommodation support to volunteers.
   - To enter the conference you need a ticket.
-  - You can sign up to volunteer before having bought a ticket.
+  - You can sign up to volunteer before purchasing a ticket.
+Do note, that while we do have a budget for allocating free tickets for volunteers, it is limited and we'll prioritise underrepresented groups.
+You can indicate whether you'd like to be considered for the free ticket in the form below.

 ## Perks for volunteers